 For marketing, think about the way you’re using content, email, and SEO techniques – and question how you could better use these to drive more revenue.
 For example, are the latest versions of product catalogues and guides available on your site?
 Are you using triggered emails for events such as cart abandonment?
 Where do you feature on Google rankings when people search on your industry keywords?
 Again, if you believe you could work smarter in any of these areas, ask your provider for their recommendations.

-With software and development, look specifically at the quality of your system’s integration with key business processes and assess the likely impact of any future changes to your site on the way these will work.
+With software and development, look specifically at the quality of your system’s integration with key business processes and accounting systems (such as Sage and Pegasus) and assess the likely impact of any future changes to your site on the way these will work.
 Factors such as the customer’s ability to view their own prices and discounts, tailored offers and real-time inventory levels are essential to creating a personalised, high quality user experience.
 Also consider your site’s mobile performance, in particular conversion rates for mobile traffic.

 Closer examination of issues like these will help you determine how well your eCommerce solution is able to support future business growth and strategic goals.
 It will enable you to identify opportunities for improvement, assess the likely impact of any enhancements, and establish your priorities.